 It is still difficult to tell them apart:

 Their droppings look like a delicious dessert or off-colour pizza (to some).
-Brush-turkeys like to pick through them.
+Brush-turkeys and pademelons like to pick through them.

 Our male Victoria’s Riflebirds have been displaying daily (it is not really their breeding season, yet!).
 Another strange, and out of season observation: a female Scarlet Honeyeater collected nesting material.